rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectqueryex.md

 ## -description

-Creates a device query to retrieve based on the specified query parameters and extended properties.
+Creates a device query to retrieve properties based on the specified query parameters and extended parameters.

 ## -parameters